 Food, accommodation, and teaching are all provided at no cost to participants.
-Travel costs can be reimbursed if they're a barrier to attending
+Travel costs may be reimbursed if they're a barrier to attending

 Everyone in a bootcamp comes from the same region so you'll be learning alongside people you can stay in touch with